SComps/RemoteLPT/README.md

 # RemoteLPT

+6/6/23
+Added some support for flat output files like those uses in Simh.
+The features aren't complete yet, but it's starting to come together.

+Initial commit.
 If you were previously watching the repository, I had to delete and re-create it.

 Remote LPT is a windows application that allows printing from emulators such as AXPBOX, FreeAXP and EmuVM.